SGMartin/TCGAspot/README.md

 - Summary plots.

 ### Installation
-The following table is a glossary of all required packages.
-However, you do not have to manually install all of them by yourself!

 | Python package | Version | Description |
 | --- | --- | --- |